GianBarritta/GianBarritta/README.md

 #### I am Backend Developer
 Passionate about programming and mathematics, I self-taught myself in backend development with Java.
 I am currently looking for my first job as a backend developer so that I can continue to grow constantly and not stop learning.

-Skills: JAVA / SPRING BOOT / SQL / GITHUB / API - API REST/ LINUX / HTML
+Skills: JAVA / SPRING BOOT / SQL / GITHUB / API - API REST / LINUX / HTML

 - 🔭 I’m currently working on projects with java / spring boot
 - 🌱 I’m currently learning how does everything programmable work